domfawcett/AmazonLVODCarbon_public_fin/README.md

 These R Scripts generate the results presented in Fawcett et al.

 ### analyseLVOD_ccgfilt_diff_Amazon_bycountry_excl2011_V18_fin.R
-This code generates Amazon country specific changes in AGC attributed to different processes Excluding 2011 which was a la Nina year and saw a large increase in AGC
+This code generates Amazon country specific changes in AGC attributed to different processes, excluding 2011 which was a la Nina year and saw a large increase in AGC

 Outputs: